aarnphm/morph/docs/content/VnVReport/VnVReport.md

 #### **Evaluation of Test-10**

-Three users were assigned a creative writing task that required structuring ideas using tinymorph's planning interface.
+Three users were assigned a creative writing task that required structuring ideas using morph's planning interface.
 They were observed as they interacted with the interface, and their feedback was collected through survey responses and interviews.

 ##### **Predefined Usability Checklist:**